juliasilge/course-ML-tidymodels/chapters/chapter1.md

 **Wherever you see `___` in a code exercise, replace it with the correct code as instructed.
 Run the code (via the button) to see if it will run, and submit it (via the other button) to check if it's correct.**

-The `tidyverse` metapackage is loaded for you.
+The `tidyverse` metapackage is loaded for you, so you can use readr and ggplot2.

 - Take a look at the `cars2018` object using `glimpse()`.
 Notice that some of the column names have spaces in them and are surrounded by backticks, like `` `Recommended Fuel` ``.
 - Use the appropriate column from the data set in the call to `aes()` so you can plot a histogram of fuel efficiency (MPG).